Cuba harasses, detains activists on eve of planned protest

 “I don’t think the protesters have to garner as many people as came out to the streets in July to prove their point — that this sentiment has deeper roots than the government would care to acknowledge,” said Michael Bustamante, a Cuba expert at the University of Miami.

 Still, he said, the stakes for the opposition are high.
-If there’s scarce participation, it would make it easier “for the government to effectively say, ‘This is a nothingburger.’”
+If there’s scant participation, it would make it easier “for the government to effectively say, ‘This is a nothingburger.’ ”

 Just as much of a concern for organizers was violence by security forces.
 Activists have urged citizens nervous about participating to show their support by banging pots and pans, wearing white, applauding marchers and boycotting state-run television.